MicahOlson/mr-robogers-neighborhood/README.md

   ```

 ## Known Bugs
-* The program will fail to generate the game's number sequence if a non-numeric value is inputted
+* No known bugs.
-* Please let me know of any bugs you find at the email address below
+* Please contact me at the email address below if you'd like to report a bug.

 ## License
 [GPLv3](https://choosealicense.com/licenses/gpl-3.0/)\